Documentation

 - std.io: console printing, typed line input, and the file and stdin builtins.

-StringBuildermutable string. - std.vector and std.map: the growable array and the string-keyed hash map.
+Rng. - std.vector and std.map: the growable array and the hash map, generic over both key and value.

-- std.memory: the allocator module and the arena allocator.
+Jsonenum. - std.memory: the allocator module, the arena allocator, and the collector’s live-heap stats.

 - std.functional: the